Trustpoint-Project/hackathon-2025-05-27/anleitung.md

     - click on view certificates
     - click on "Your Certificates"
     - Import pkcs12 FIle (httpclient.p12)
-    - If asked for password, Use password testing321
+    - If asked for password, use password `testing321`